4chan/4chan-API/README.md

 http(s)://api.4chan.org/`board`/res/`threadnumber`.json
 http(s)://api.4chan.org/`board`/`pagenumber`.json (0 is main index)

-A JSON representation of all thread OPs (and replies shown on indexes) from an individual board can be found at the following URL:
+A JSON representation of all thread OPs (and the replies shown on indexes) from an individual board can be found at the following URL:

 http(s)://api.4chan.org/`board`/catalog.json